 The Florida Atlantic University Unit Emergency Response Plan (UERP) in conjunction with the FAU – Comprehensive Emergency Management Plan (FAU – CEMP) provides the framework and guidance to outline procedures for managing emergencies, whether natural or human-caused, that may threaten the health and safety of the campus community or significantly disrupt its programs and activities.
 It is specific to unit operations and all Units throughout the University are strongly encouraged to develop their own Unit Emergency Response Plans since they better understand the nature of the work, workplace hazards, facility layouts, and specials needs of the unit.

 The goal is to coordinate university resources to assist in mitigating and preparing for different types of hazard- specific emergencies that could affect unit personnel or facility/location and to deal efficiently with the effects of these events when they do occur; to respond to save and protect lives and protect infrastructure, resources and the environment; to promote a means to continue critical functions and essential services and recover and resume normal operations.
-This plan will be activated as appropriate for emergencies involving operations occurring under the auspices of the University regionally, nationally and internationally.
+This plan will be activated as appropriate for emergencies involving operations occurring under the auspices of the University regionally, nationally, and internationally.

 Advanced planning, completion of and routine review of the UERP will greatly help reduce risk and loss of life.
 The Unit supervisor will ensure that its plan is integrated with all appropriate Division, Campus and University Plans for all Unit facilities and forward a copy of the updated plan to the Department of Emergency Management.
 If you have any questions about this plan-template or what constitutes a Unit, contact the Department of Emergency Management at em@fau.edu.